active-interest/seo-ultimate/readme.txt

 = Recent Releases =

+* Version 1.6 adds an All in One SEO Pack importer
 * Version 1.5 adds under-the-hood improvements and additional documentation
 * Version 1.4 adds the Internal Relevance Researcher module
-* Version 1.3 adds the More Link Customizer module

 = Features =